milind270989/learn-terraform-github-actions/README.md

 Some key points to note:
 a) The version provided in the article is 0.13 which didn't work in my case.
-Since my local machine had a version of 1.0.0; I replaced the same in the .yml file
+Since my local machine had a version of 1.0.0; I replaced the same in the main.tf file

 b) I ran into the issue of not being able to connect to Terraform Cloud from Github inspite of updating the correct API token.
 So after multiple retries; I found that I have to manually run the "terraform login" command on my local command line and make sure that I create a new token which is updated correctly in the "credentials.tfrc.json" file locally.
 Then update this same token within TF_API_TOKEN on github secrets.